-- OUR SIGNATURE VARIETY PACK contains sustainably grown seeds for planting & sprouting.
-All seeds are heirloom varieties, non-GMO & grown utilizing earth-loving sustainable farming practices.
+- OUR CLASSIC VARIETY PACK contains a well-balanced assortment of seeds for sprouting and microgreens.
+All heirloom & non-GMO seeds grown in the USA.
 Gift-worthy packaging if you want to share!

-- SUPERFOOD MICROGREEN MIX contains Broccoli sprout seeds, Radish sprout seeds, Purple Kohlrabi, Collard & Turnip.
-This colorful & delicious mix is a versatile palette pleaser that packs a nutritional punch!
-A favorite mix for growing gorgeous microgreens.
+- SUPERFOOD MICROGREEN MIX is a colorful & delicious blend that contains broccoli seeds, radish, purple kohlrabi, collard & turnip.
+A favorite mix for growing microgreens.
 4 oz resealable pouch.

-- RAINBOW RADISH is our zesty sprouting mix that adds just the right spice & color to your dish.
+- RAINBOW RADISH is a zesty sprouting mix that adds just the right spice & color to your dish.
 Contains our top 3 heirloom radish varieties.
-Perfect for sprouting & microgreens.
+Perfect for both sprouting & microgreens.
 4 oz resealable pouch.

-- WALTHAM 29 Broccoli Sprouting Seeds are a popular heirloom variety.
-High in sulforaphane, a health-affirming phytochemical, broccoli sprouts are a top choice for many.
-Excellent for sprouting & microgreens.
+- WALTHAM 29 Broccoli Seeds are a top heirloom variety.
+Sulforaphane rich, broccoli sprouts are a popular choice for many.
+Excellent for both sprouting & microgreens.
 4 oz resealable pouch.

-- Stringent lab tests ensure top quality seeds for sprouting with the highest germination rates.
-Brought to you by Organic Family Farmers who have been growing sustainably for generations.
+- TOP QUALITY SEEDS for growing with high germination rates.
+Brought to you by family farmers who have been growing for generations.
 We offer full customer support & will do whatever we can to make sure you’re growing your best ever!
 We're always here to help.

 How To Grow Broccoli From Seeds